will3/TradeMe/README.md

 gendoc
 ```

-#### Overview
+### Overview
 Project architecture is good old MVC, I used [PromiseKit](http://promisekit.org/) extensively for async calls.
-Dependency Injection is done using [AppInjector](https://github.com/will3/AppInjector)
+Dependency Injection was done using [AppInjector](https://github.com/will3/AppInjector)

 I based the design off the existing Trade Me app, as an excercise to duplicate the look and feel.